marcelloti/COURSE-Rocketseat-GoStack-2019/README.md

 xhost + && docker container restart bootcamp-rocketseat-docker

 ## If you don't want to download the latest version of vscode

-If you do not want to download the latest version of vscode and want to install a specific version, you can place the visual package in the path /bootcamp-rocketseat-docker/developer/downloads/vscode.deb and the docker will automatically install visual studio code from here
+The first time the container boots, it will download the latest version of visual studio code.
+Depending on your connection speed, it may take a while for visual studio to open.
+If you do not want to download the latest version of vscode automatically or if want to install a specific version, you can place the visual package in the path /bootcamp-rocketseat-docker/developer/downloads/vscode.deb and the docker will automatically install visual studio code from here